 2012-13: An early season injury kept Tyrvainen out of the lineup for nearly two months in his second season with Edmonton AHL affiliate Oklahoma City.
 The abrasive winger scored 3 goals with 2 assists in 32 games and was -1 with 65 penalty minutes.
 The Barons finished third in the South Division and reached the Western Conference finals.
 Tyrvainen skated in 16 of 17 playoff games, scoring 3 goals with 3 assists, and was +3 with 28 penalty minutes.
 He signed a contract to play for Jokerit in Finland in 2013-14 and was tendered a qualifying offer by Edmonton in July 2013, becoming a restricted free agent.

-Ferocious, relentless, and fearless.
-Tyrvainen developed a reputation in Finland as a dirty player who played over the edge on a regular basis and hit to hurt.
-He is not without a modicum of skill, however bringing energy and an undeniable physical presence to bear is what his game is all about and those are the attributes that will take him as far as he manages to go.
+Tyrvainen plays a ferocious, relentless, and fearless style and has a reputation in Finland as a dirty player who plays over the edge on a regular basis and hits to hurt.
+He is not without a modicum of skill but bringing energy and an undeniable physical presence is the core of his game.